shugaa/libdll/README.txt

-libdll is a doubly linked list implementation in C. Here's some instructions on how to build and install it.
+libdll is a small and portable, yet feature rich doubly linked list implementation in C. Here's some instructions on how to build and install it.
 I have tested this on Linux but it should work on pretty much any Unix like operating system.
-Porting it to something else won't be too hard either.
+Also it should be rather easy to port to something else.

 1. Create Makefiles (cmake needed)